ahriman21/SOLID-notes/SOLID.md

-#### 4- interface segregation principle (ISP)
+#### 4- Interface Segregation Principle (ISP)
-a class doesn't have to implement methods that it doesnot need.
+a class doesn't have to implement methods that it does not need.

 * without ISP
 ```python